FN FAL: West Germany

 Based on political and economical considerations, but also national pride, the Germans aimed at a weapon they could produce domestically and turned their sights to the Spanish CETME Modelo 58 rifle.
-Working with the Germans, the Spanish adopted the 7.62×51mm NATO cartridge, and a slightly modified version of the CETME went on to be manufactured in West Germany by Heckler & Koch (H&K) as the G3 rifle, beginning production in 1959.
+Working with the West Germans, the Spanish adopted the 7.62×51mm NATO cartridge, and a slightly modified version of the CETME went on to be manufactured in West Germany by Heckler & Koch (H&K) as the G3 rifle, beginning production in 1959.
 The G3 would become the second most popular battle rifle in the Free World, "used by some 50 nations and license-manufactured in a dozen".
 Without the G3, the FAL may have completely dominated the militaries of the West during the Cold War.

 The G1 featured a pressed metal handguard identical to the ones used on the Austrian Stg.
 58, as well as the Dutch and Greek FALs, this being slightly slimmer than the standard wood or plastic handguards, and featuring horizontal lines running almost their entire length.
 G1s were also fitted with a unique removable prong flash hider, adding another external distinction.
-Of note is the fact that the G1 was the first FAL variant with the 3 mm lower sights specifically requested by Germany, previous versions having the taller Commonwealth-type sights also seen on Israeli models.
-The German FAL had access to high quality Hensoldt Optische Werk F-series scopes with Zeiss-equivalent optics; having 4x magnification, with a 24 mm (0.94 in) objective lens.
+Of note is the fact that the G1 was the first FAL variant with the 3 mm lower sights specifically requested by West Germany, previous versions having the taller Commonwealth-type sights also seen on Israeli models.
+The West German FAL had access to high quality Hensoldt Optische Werk F-series scopes with Zeiss-equivalent optics; having 4x magnification, with a 24 mm objective lens.

-The majority of the German G1 rifles were sold as surplus to the Turkish Army in the mid-1960's, and some G1s found their way to Rhodesia and Portugal.
+The majority of the West German G1 rifles were sold as surplus to the Turkish Army in the mid-1960s, and some G1s found their way to Rhodesia and Portugal.